fpoirotte/fpoirotte.github.io/src/blog/PHPFarm Episode 1 - Getting started.rst

 Depending on your machine, this may take 2-20 minutes to complete, so now is probably a good time to take a break (and drink a cup of coffee).

-Once PHPFarm is done, go into the :dir:`inst` directory at the top of PHPFarm's sources, you should see something like this:
+Once PHPFarm is done, go into the :file:`inst` directory at the top of PHPFarm's sources, you should see something like this:

 ..  sourcecode:: console